joliet/joliet.github.io/_pages/about.md

 I'm currently a product manager and UX designer at Duke University leading a team in redesigning a middleware product.
 My skills include product discovery, content strategy and UX writing, user research, Agile/Scrum product development, and Lean UX.

 Prior to my current role, I worked as an application manager and service lead for Duke's open-source learning management system.
 In that role, I worked extensively with an open source community to build their product.
-This included serving as QA lead, facilitating a project to update the product's style guide, and co-chairing the UX Working Group.
+This included serving as QA lead, facilitating a project to update the product's pattern library, and co-chairing the UX Working Group.

 All of my professional experience and skills are listed on my [CV](/images/design/Tingen_Jolie_CV.pdf).